Sometimes people don’t just leave.

 You don’t just lose the person.

-You lose the version of yourself that existed untouched by them.
+You lose the version of yourself

-Without feeling pulled backward.
+Without being pulled backward.

-Without feeling like you’re sharing the moment with someone who isn’t there anymore.
+with someone who isn’t there anymore.

 It’s a quiet kind of theft.